Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Creating Buffers from the user pointer
 **************************************

-The ``xrt::bo()`` constructor can also be called using pointer provided by the user.
+The ``xrt::bo()`` constructor can also be called using a pointer provided by the user.
 The user pointer must be aligned to 4K boundary.

 .. code:: c++
       :number-lines: 15